boennecd/psqn/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I:
 * only skipped the test if OpenMP is not supported.
+* I moved the skip_if(!has_openmp()) which I accidentally placed in the wrong place in one of the three cases.
+I am very sorry for this.
+I wanted to send a new submission in late in the evening and I did that too quickly.